aesara-devs/aesara/doc/extending/extending_aesara.rst

 Aesara represents symbolic mathematical computations as graphs.
 Those graphs are bi-partite graphs (graphs with 2 types of nodes), they are composed of interconnected :ref:`apply` and :ref:`variable` nodes.
-:ref:`variable` nodes represent data in the graph, either inputs, outputs or intermediary values.
-As such, Inputs and Outputs of a graph are lists of Aesara :ref:`variable` nodes. :ref:`apply` nodes perform computation on these variables to produce new variables.
-Each :ref:`apply` node has a link to an instance of :ref:`Op` which describes the computation to perform.
-This tutorial details how to write such an ``Op`` instance.
+:class:`Variable` nodes represent data in the graph, either inputs, outputs or intermediary values.
+As such, inputs and outputs of a graph are lists of Aesara :class:`Variable` nodes. :class:`Apply` nodes perform computation on these variables to produce new variables.
+Each :class:`Apply` node has a link to an instance of :class:`Op` which describes the computation to perform.
+This tutorial details how to write such an :class:`Op` instance.
 Please refers to :ref:`graphstructures` for a more detailed explanation about the graph structure.